Dimmer switch hot to touch

 Electrical

-The answer to 'dimmer switch hot to touch' is that a dimmer switch that is hot to the touch is often a sign of an electrical issue that requires attention.
-This can be caused by several common problems, including overloading the dimmer switch, a faulty switch, or improper installation.
+The answer to 'dimmer switch hot to touch' is that a dimmer switch that is hot to the touch is typically a sign of an electrical issue.
+This could be caused by a faulty or overloaded dimmer switch, loose wiring, or an overheated light bulb.

 Step-by-Step Guide